thoom/restup/README.md

 	:url: http://example.com/api
 	:user: myname
 	:pass: P@ssWord
+	:headers:
+	    X-Custom-Id: abc12345

 The command line:

-	restclient post /hello/world -j -f order.json
+	restclient post /hello/world -j -f salutation.json

 Submits a POST request to `http://example/api/hello/world` with Basic Auth header using the user and pass values in the config.
-It imports the order.json and passes it to the API as application/json content type.
+It imports the salutation.json and passes it to the API as application/json content type.
+It would also set the `X-Custom-Id` header with every request.

 It would return JSON values.
 If successful, the JSON would be parsed and highlighted in __:colors::success:__.
 If the an error was returned (an HTTP response code >= 400), the body would be in __:colors::error:__.

 Version History
 ---------------

+0.10.0: Fixed a bug missed where headers in the YAML file were not parsed.
+Changed the YAML :headers: to use a hash instead of array.

 0.9.3: Rewrote console output mechanism.
 Fixed a few bugs related to YAML configuration.
 Added `--response-code-only` and `--success-only` flags.